 Using Top N + Others in Zebra BI

 Business reports should not look like a long "phonebook"-style list of items.
-Rather, they should quickly expose the most important data elements, topmost important variances, etc. That is why both Zebra BI visuals offer practical functions for displaying Top and/or Bottom N elements that will make your reports and dashboards much more focused and actionable.
+Rather, they should quickly expose the most important data elements, topmost important variances, etc. That is why all Zebra BI visuals offer practical functions for displaying Top and/or Bottom N elements that will make your reports and dashboards much more focused and actionable.

 In this article